aptabase/aptabase/README.md

 - Find us on [Discord](https://discord.gg/d9d97unCUk) or [Twitter](https://twitter.com/aptabase)
 - Open a Github issue or a discussion on this repo
 - Shoot us an email [hi@aptabase.com](mailto:hi@aptabase.com)

+# Credits

+Aptabase is highly inspired by [Plausible](https://plausible.io/).
+If you're looking for privacy-friendly website analytics, to check them out.

 # License